wakatime/desktop-old/README.md

 # WakaTime Desktop Application

-Note: this project is nit finished and not uet working.
+Note: this project is not finished and not yet working.

 A universal installer for all WakaTime [plugins][plugins].